Kids to Camp Grants

 The Waterloo Region Record - Lyle S. Hallman Foundation Kids to Camp Fund provides grants to camps for children and youth who reside in Waterloo Region (Cambridge, Kitchener, North Dumfries, Waterloo, Wellesley, Wilmot, or Woolwich) and need financial assistance to attend camp.

-Camps provide children and youth with an opportunity to learn, play and socialize with other kids.
-The camps can be in-person or virtual, day or overnight camps.
-The focus could include areas like sport, fitness, youth leadership, camping/outdoor education, playgroups, arts, cultural activities and more!
+Camps provide children and youth with an opportunity to learn, play, and socialize with other kids — including day or overnight camps.
+The focus could include areas like sport, fitness, youth leadership, camping/outdoor education, playgroups, arts, cultural activities, and more!

-Since 2014, over $1.5 million has been distributed to support kids in having a camp experience.
+Since the Fund’s inception, more than $1.9 million has been distributed to support kids in having a camp experience.

-Approximately $150,000 will be distributed through the fund in 2024, focused on providing subsidies for children (18 and under) attending camp.
+Approximately $275,000 will be distributed through the Fund in 2026, focused on providing subsidies for children and youth (18 and under) attending camp.

 How can our organization apply?